‘Outlander’ Season 3: Caitriona Balfe On Jamie And Claire’s ‘Beautiful’ Reunion

 “Time has passed, they become different people, but they do have this great love for each other and this great bond.
 Ultimately, that’s their saving grace, and what brings them back together.
 They have so much history.
 It’s really wonderful to play these characters who have moved on from where they were in Season 1, but, hopefully, you’ll see bits of what attracted them to each other in the first place.”

-As for fans who might be concerned Outlander Season 3 will deviate significantly from Voyager — particularly when it comes to Jamie and Claire’s reunion — Heughan said both he and Balfe try to add details for fans of the books — even when the script breaks from Gabaldon’s version of events.
+As for fans who might be concerned, Outlander Season 3 will deviate significantly from Voyager — particularly when it comes to Jamie and Claire’s reunion.
+Heughan said both he and Balfe try to add details for fans of the books, even when the script breaks from Gabaldon’s version of events.

 “We always try to stick as close as we can to the books, but obviously it’s hard to make a book episodic,” he said.
 “I think there is going to be stuff there that the fans will recognize since we put in as much detail as possible, but there’s some really incredible moments.
 Certainly, the beginning of Season 3 is a slight deviation from the book.”